thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 ## 3.3 Long term trends by season

-Similarly to the long term trends from daily means of SDR discussed above, we have calculated the trend for the three sky conditions, and for each season of the year, using the corresponding mean monthly anomalies (Figure  and Table ).
-For all-sky conditions the trend in SDR in winter is the largest ($0.7\,\%/y$), followed by the trend in autumn ($0.42\,\%/y$, a value close to the long term trend) both statistically significant above the $99\,\%$ confidence level.
+Similarly to the long term trends from daily means of SDR discussed above, we have calculated the trend for the three sky conditions and for each season of the year, using the corresponding mean monthly anomalies (Figure  and Table ).
+For all-sky conditions the trend in SDR in winter is the largest ($0.7\,\%/y$), followed by the trend in autumn ($0.42\,\%/y$, a value close to the long term trend) both statistically significant at the $99\,\%$ confidence level.
 In spring and summer, the trends are much smaller and of lesser statistical significance.
 These seasonal differences indicate a possible relation of the trends in SDR to trends of clouds during winter and autumn.
 For clear-skies, the trend in winter is $0.4\,\%/y$, larger than for all-skies ($0.7\,\%/y$), which is another indication of a decreasing trend in cloud optical thickness.
 Moreover, the trends under clear- and cloudy-sky conditions are almost complementary to each other, particularly for winter and autumn, where the signal is stronger.
 During spring and summer the statistical significance is very low and the actual trend too small for a meaningful comparison.

 # 4 Conclusions